DAlexFunk/Odin-Mini-Message-Board/README.md

 This is the Mini Message Board project from The Odin Project.
 The purpose of this project is to practice using Express and NodeJS as a backend server for a website.
 Everything about the site is using Node and Express and files are layed out with the Model-View-Controller (MVC) pattern.

 ## Use
-* Start the server by running index.js with Node.
+* The site can be accessed [here](https://weird-dorree-alex-funk-projects-a0c238cc.koyeb.app/messages).
-* The site will be on localhost:8080.
+* The design is simple because that was not the focus of the project.
 * The main page will be populated with 2 default messages.
 * View full message content by clicking the corresponding button.
 * Add a new message by clicking the add new message button.